 Also, there are many packages in which the resistance matrix can have no coupling terms at all.
 In this case, the most concise format (Banded_matrix) can be used.

+Package RLC matrices are assumed to be reciprocal and passive, thereby necessitating the R, L and C matrices be symmetric and positive semi-definite (all eigenvalues are real and non-negative, including zero).
+The C matrix belongs to the class of M-matrices, while the L and R matrices belong to the class of inverse M-matrices.
+For further information see Roger Horn and Charles Johnson (1990), Matrix Analysis, Cambridge University Press.
+Passivity enforcement and the M-matrix rules lead to the following requirements for the matrix elements.

 There are two different ways to extract the coefficients that are reported in the capacitance and inductance matrices.
 For the purposes of this specification, the coefficients reported in the capacitance matrices shall be the “electrostatic induction coefficients” or “Maxwell’s capacitances”.
 The Maxwell capacitance Kij is defined as the charge induced on conductor “j” when conductor “i” is held at 1 volt and all other conductors are held at zero volts.
 Note that Kij (when i /= j) will be a negative number and should be entered as such.
+Kii shall be a non-negative number (positive or zero).
+Additionally, Kii coefficients should satisfy the condition of diagonal dominance, whereby each Kii coefficient shall be greater than or equal to the sum of all absolute values of the Kij coefficients (when i /= j).
 Likewise, for the inductance matrix the coefficients for Lij are defined as the voltage induced on conductor “j” when conductor “i”’s current is changed by 1 amp/sec and all other conductors have no current change.
+Lii shall be a non-negative number.
+Additionally, each Lii coefficient shall be larger than the absolute value of any Lij coefficient.
+The inverse L matrix shall also satisfy the condition of diagonal dominance.
+This ensures that all eigenvalues of the matrix are non-negative.
+For the resistance matrix, Rii coefficents shall be non-negative numbers.
+If mutual resistances are included in the resistance matrix, then each Rii coefficient shall be larger than the absolute value of any Rij coefficient.
+The inverse R matrix shall also satisfy the condition of diagonal dominance.

 One common aspect of all the different formats is that they exploit the symmetry of the matrices they describe.
 This means that the entries below the main diagonal of the matrix are identical to the corresponding entries above the main diagonal.
 Therefore, only roughly one-half of the matrix needs to be described.
 By convention, the main diagonal and the UPPER half of the matrix are provided.